Custom Pipe Racks: Essential Solutions for Complex Projects

 1. Heat Changes More Than You Expect

-Steel expands.
-Pipes move.
+Steel expands, and pipes move.
 Loads shift.

 If expansion is not accounted for:

-Supports start taking unintended stress
+Supports start taking unintended stress.

-Alignment shifts over time
+Alignment shifts over time.

-Connections begin to strain
+Connections begin to strain.

 2. Coastal Exposure Speeds Up Corrosion